dauss75/UIC_DR_LCL_GEx/Methods/README.md

       `summary(lm(data_input~group))$residual`

-   5. Then, repeat the step 2
+   5. Then, repeat the step in ii